Comic book therapy: History

-Current Uses in Today's Medical Setting
+Current uses

 Since its beginning, graphic medicine as a field of study has steadily become more relevant.
 As such, the use of comic book therapy as well as its functions have expanded as well.
 Today, comic books and graphic novels alike are being implemented in a variety of clinical and educational settings, likely due to its efforts in serving a variety of needs for a diverse target audience.
 Comic book therapies can serve multiple purposes.
 Some authors hope to relay information, creating a graphic encyclopedia of sorts.
-Therapists often collaborate with patients in comic book therapy to develop a closer relationship based on the tenants of empathy and understanding.
+Therapists often collaborate with patients in comic book therapy to develop a closer relationship based on the tenets of empathy and understanding.
 Patients, more often than not, are encouraged to process difficult emotions and memories in the attempt to process, readjust, and engage in healthier coping strategies.
 Because of its multiple functions, graphic medicine and comic book therapy have been implemented both therapeutically and educationally in the medical field.

-Therapeutic Tool
+Therapeutic tool

 Creating a comic book

 One form of comic book therapy involves the creation of a comic strip, a comic book, or a graphic novel.
 The process by which a patient, family member, caregiver, or practitioner creates a comic book is complex and involves extensive research.
 In essence, the process of developing a comic book serves as a therapeutic coping mechanism that goes beyond text-based storytelling.
 Instead, patients are pushed to think through multiple media.
 The process can sometimes, hopefully frequently, lead to significant cognitive and emotion breakthroughs.
 These effects are likely due to the sheer versatility of the comic book medium, as they allow for the simultaneous expression of body image, verbal expression, physical action, and emotion.

 Therapists often encourage patients to develop characters first, as this first step situates the patient in relation to their environment, past and present.
 Most often, the characters of comic book therapy novels imitate those within the author's own life, developing an autobiography of sorts.
 Occasionally, their experiences are identical to those of reality; often, an author chooses to reshape the narrative altogether, providing the reader an augmented reality of some kind.
 Patients take this opportunity to rewrite their story, making choices they didn't or couldn't during their own experiences.
 The comic book aspect acts as a safe avenue of release, in which a patient can comfortably create a world in which the consequences of actions are limited to panels in which they develop.